 The Secretary General

-The Council of Europe’s Parliamentary Assembly elects its Secretary General.
-He is responsible for the strategic planning and direction of the Council of Europe’s work programme and budget and oversees the day-to-day management of the Organisation.
+The Secretary General is elected by the Parliamentary Assembly for a five-year term at the head of the Organisation.
+He is responsible for the strategic planning and direction of the Council's work programme and budget.
+He leads and represents the Organisation.

 This is the Council's decision-making body and is made up of the ministers of foreign affairs of each member state or their permanent diplomatic representatives in Strasbourg.
 The Committee of Ministers decides Council of Europe policy and approves its budget and programme of activities.

 The Parliamentary Assembly consists of 318 members of parliament from the 47 member states; the Assembly elects the Secretary General, the Human Rights Commissioner and the judges to the European Court of Human Rights; it provides a democratic forum for debate and monitors elections; its committees play an important role in examining current issues.

 The Congress is the voice of Europe's 200 000 regions and municipalities and provides a forum where elected representatives can discuss common problems, pool their experiences and develop policies.
 It works to strengthen democracy and improve services at local and regional level.

 This is the permanent judicial body which garantees for all Europeans the rights safeguarded by the European Convention on Human Rights.
 It is open to states and individuals regardless of nationality.
 The 47 member states of the Council of Europe are parties to the Convention.

 The Human Rights Commissioner independently addresses and brings attention to human rights violations.